dertin/debian-nginx-php/README.md

 Certbot are included in the `files` directory and are automatically installed by `install.sh`.

-Clone the repository and run the installer:
+Clone the repository and run the installer.
+The script configures the official nginx repository and the Sury PHP repository so the latest stable versions of nginx and PHP 8.4 can be installed on Debian 12.11:

 ```sh
 git clone https://github.com/dertin/debian-nginx-php.git